jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 ### 🔧 Available Tools

-Claude Engineer comes with a set of powerful tools to assist with various tasks:
+AI Engineer comes with a set of powerful tools to assist with various tasks:

 1. create_folder: Create a new folder at a specified path.
 2. create_file: Create a new file at a specified path with content.